nullp0tr/bluew/README.md

 `sudo -H pip3 install git+https://github.com/nullp0tr/bluew.git`

+Unfortunately since DBusted (bluew's current backend) is using python-dbus, you also need to install python-gi from your system package manager.
+##### Ubuntu:
+`sudo apt-get install python-gi`

+We're currently looking for more native alternatives.

+If you've managed to install bluew, congratulations, you passed the biggest obstacle in using it.
+From now it should be a smooth ride.

 ### Simple use:
 If you just wanna do something quickly like connecting to a device, disconnecting,